When to Start Teaching Children Manners and Social Skills

 4 Steps to Children’s Social Skills Training

-Teaching children manners is not easy and doesn’t happen overnight.
+When to teach children manners and social skills, and the best methods for doing so, is not easy and doesn’t happen overnight.
 Many of us give up before the first skill is learned.
 Keep in mind that if you allow your child to be unruly and disrespectful, you are leaving yourself open to criticism from friends and family.
 And, you are doing the child a great disservice by not equipping them with the social skills that will make their lives more fun and successful.
 Here are some easy steps to remember.
 Kids need and want this training; they want to do the right thing, please us, and not be embarrassed with peers.